hyperspy/hyperspy/doc/user_guide/visualisation.rst

 Data visualization
 ******************

-The object returned by :py:func:`~.io.load`, a :py:class:`~.signal.Signal` instance, has a :py:meth:`~.signal.Signal.plot` method that is powerful and flexible tools to visualize n-dimensional data.
+The object returned by :py:func:`~.io.load`, a :py:class:`~.signal.BaseSignal` instance, has a :py:meth:`~.signal.BaseSignal.plot` method that is powerful and flexible tools to visualize n-dimensional data.
 In this chapter, the visualisation of multidimensional data  is exemplified with two experimental
 datasets: an EELS spectrum image and an EDX dataset consisting of a secondary